Which diamond bracelet best fits her personality?

-For someone who’s out in nature and enjoys dressing in more practical ways, simple hanging earrings, rings that speak to natural shapes and simpler pendant necklaces are more wearable.
-You’re unlikely to wear a thick necklace on a hike, but a diamond heart pendant – that she can keep with her no matter what she’s doing.
+For someone who loves being out in nature and enjoys dressing in more practical ways, simple hanging earrings, rings that speak to natural shapes and simpler pendant necklaces are more wearable.
+She’s unlikely to wear a thick necklace on a hike, but a discreet diamond heart pendant that she can keep with her no matter what she’s doing is ideal.

 Yet that speaks to earrings, rings, and necklaces.
 Those are the kinds of accessories that communicate personality fairly readily.
 What about bracelets?
 Bracelets are less central in nature; they're quite literally at our furthest extension.
 They don’t necessarily fit to personality or speak to others in quite the same way as other pieces do.

 For our vivacious example, for instance, she might like a thick, extravagant bracelet studded with diamonds.
 This fits the other kind of jewellery she wears.
 Or she might like a set of diamond tennis bracelets – some with brown diamonds, some with clear.

 Our nature-loving example might like a single diamond tennis bracelet because she can wear it anywhere.
 Or perhaps she’d rather have something thicker, more rigid, and more secure on her arm.

 Bracelets are often a chance to complement the rest of the jewellery someone wears, to extend and complete a theme of accessories that starts from the core and builds out.
 A dangling, flashing necklace looks good with a thick, adorned bracelet.
 On the other hand, bracelets can also offer the exact opposite.
 They can contrast against the rest of the jewellery someone wears – not in colour or cut necessarily, but in style.

 Someone who wears no other jewellery might want to wear a thick bracelet studded with diamonds.
 Someone who wears a great deal of feature jewellery might prefer something lighter on her wrist.
 The key rests in looking for how people balance their wardrobe.